Helping You Thrive When Things are Changing

 The list goes on….and on….

 As a woman in an inter-racial marriage, with bi-racial children, I understand the complexities that can face couples, children, and families.
 I have witnessed the prejudices, and microaggressions, that my family have faced and the impact these have had.
-My lived experiences provide me with a broader perspective with my clients and my approach takes into consideration the whole person.
+My lived experiences provide me with a broader perspective with my clients.
+My approach takes into consideration the whole person.
 I want to understand what clients have lived through and the impact their experiences have had on them.

 If you’re interested in learning how you can begin this journey, schedule a phone consultation with me today.
 I am proud to be located in Scotch Plains, NJ, serving Fanwood, Westfield, Cranford, and surrounding areas.

-I am a Licensed Clinical Social Worker in New Jersey.
+I am a Licensed Clinical Social Worker in New Jersey and Pennsylvania.
 I earned my Master’s of Social Work from Rutgers University after working for many years in the field of early childhood education.
-Additionally, I hold Master’s degrees in Special/General Education, and Educational Administration, as well as a Bachelor’s of Education from Stranmillis University College, Belfast, N. Ireland.
+Additionally, I hold Master’s degrees in Special/General Education, and Educational Administration.
+In addition, I hold a Bachelor’s of Education from Stranmillis University College, Belfast, N. Ireland.

-In education, I worked with children 0-3 years old, diagnosed with Autism Spectrum Disorder, as a Developmental Intervention Specialist providing in-home Applied Behavior Analysis (ABA) services.
+In education, I worked with children 0-3 years old, diagnosed with Autism Spectrum Disorder.
 It was during these years that I realized my passion lay with helping children and their families find hope during some of their toughest times.

 Since graduating, I have been in private practice helping clients with a variety of mental health issues; anxiety, depression, grief, peer relations, school-based issues, home-life concerns.